-In 1998, Kathy was honored by being invested as a Dame of Malta and received at St. Bonaventure University, the Gaudete Award for her continuing work on behalf of over 15,000 mothers and babies.
+In 1998, Kathy was honored by being invested as a Dame of Malta and received at St. Bonaventure University, the Gaudete Award for her continuing work on behalf of our mothers and their babies.
 In June 1999, Several Sources became a Non Governmental Organization of the United Nations and Kathy is an Honorary Lifetime Member of the United Nations Women's Guild.
 Other Awards include the N.J.
-State Council of the Columbiettes "Humanitarian of the Year Award in 1989, St. Elizabeth's College Catholic Woman of Achievement in 1995, a Dame of Malta in 1998 and the Pax Christi N. J. Dorothy Day Award in 2001.
-In March of 2005, Kathy received the Dr. Martin Luther King, Jr. Community Service Award from the Franklin-St. John's United Methodist Church of Newark, N.J. for her work in the inner city of Newark for women and children in need.
+State Council of the Columbiettes "Humanitarian of the Year” Award in 1989, St. Elizabeth's College Catholic Woman of Achievement in 1995, and the Pax Christi N. J. Dorothy Day Award in 2001.
+In March of 2005, Kathy received the Dr. Martin Luther King, Jr. Award from the United Methodist Church of Newark, N.J. for her work in the inner city of Newark for women and children in need.
 In 2007 Kathy won the Abstinence Clearing House Impact Award and had her first research article published in the California Journal of Health Promotion.
 In 2008 she received the Mother Seton Award from SOAR.

 All operating expenses for the Several Sources Shelters is a 501 C-3 non profit organization which is funded through private donations, golf outings, dinners and free will offerings at various churches.